minorg/minorgordon.net/_posts/2020-05-30-good-enough.md

 categories: work
 ---

-Most problems in Computer Science and software engineering are amenable to minimum viable solutions.
+Most problems in computer science and software engineering are amenable to minimum viable solutions.
 You implement the simplest and fastest approach that satisfies the requirements.
 You don't gold-plate or prematurely optimize, because You Aren't Gonna Need It.
 When new requirements emerge, you incrementally adapt your implementation to meet them.

 I often take this approach, and strive to be pragmatic.
 I can churn out code quickly when I need to.
 That said, in some situations incremental evolution is counter-productive.
 You have to commit to fundamental design choices up front, and the cost of changing them later is prohibitive.
 Developing non-trivial database schemas or ontologies is often like that, for example.
 I find those problems that require big-picture design and long-term thinking play to my strengths, and I enjoy working on them.